California Council on Science and Technology (CCST) studies are viewed as valuable and credible

 or who have special knowledge of, the problem under consideration.

-The committee deliberates in meetings closed to the public in order to develop draft findings and
+deliberates in meetings closed to the public in order to develop draft findings and recommendations

-anonymously to the committee members.
-CCST recruits independent experts with a range of views and
+and SC members.
+CCST recruits independent experts with a range of views and perspectives to review

-perspectives to review and comment on the draft report prepared by the committee.
+and comment on the draft report prepared by the authors and the SC.

-and does not go beyond it, that the findings are supported by the scientific evidence and arguments
+that the findings are supported by the scientific evidence and arguments presented, that the

-presented, that the exposition and organization are effective, and that the report is impartial and
+exposition and organization are effective, and that the report is impartial and objective.

-"response to review" that is examined by one or two independent report review "monitors" responsible
+"response to review" that is examined by one or more independent "report monitor(s)" responsible for

-for ensuring that the report review criteria have been satisfied.
-After all committee members and
+ensuring that the report review criteria have been satisfied.
+After all SC members and appropriate

-appropriate CCST officials have signed off on the final report, it is transmitted to the sponsor of
+CCST officials have signed off on the final report, it is transmitted to the sponsor of the study and

-the study and is released to the public.
-Sponsors are not given an opportunity to suggest changes in
+the sponsor can release it to the public.
+Sponsors are not given an opportunity to suggest changes